Chaos-Lab-and-Shenanigans/Friend-scream/README.md

 * Enter your *lucky number*.
 * Sit back and watch as your friend's desktop gets *graced* with dozens (or hundreds) of cursed folders ending with a dot `.` — those infamous little demons that Windows hates to delete.
-* Oh, and inside each cursed folder?
-A friendly little note: **"You're totally fked!"**.

 Feeling merciful?
 Enter the **secret code** to **undo the madness**.
 Otherwise, *good luck deleting them manually*.